-Golden Mbuna Cichlids are considered reasonably tricky to care for and are not recommended for beginner aquarists.
-These fish, especially the males, are aggressive and territorial.
-Frequently, amateur aquarists purchase these fish only to find them killing off the fish that are already in their aquarium.
+Golden Mbuna Cichlids , Melanochromis auratus, are considered relatively difficult to maintain and are not recommended for beginners.
+There is an aggressive and territorial nature to these fish, especially the males.
+In many cases, amateur aquarists purchase these fish only to find that they kill off the fish they already have in their aquarium.

-The males are utterly intolerant of other males of the same species or other fish that look similar to them.
-Therefore, you will need a lot of hiding places to keep this fish successfully.
-Some fishkeepers suggest that you add dither fish to the aquarium, such as fast-moving Rainbowfish, to distract the male.
-These will help keep the males from focusing their attention and aggression on only one or two other fish.
+The males are utterly intolerant of other males of their species or fish that share their appearance.
+Therefore, keeping this fish successfully requires many hiding places.
+To distract the male, some fishkeepers suggest adding fast-moving dither fish like Rainbowfish to the aquarium.
+By doing this, the males will be less prone to focusing their aggression on only one or two other fish.

-Golden Mbuna Cichlids have elongated bodies, a rounded snout and a somewhat narrow mouth.
-Their teeth are incisor-like and closely spaced, which is excellent for scraping algae and aufwuchs from the rocks in their natural habitat.
+Golden Mbuna Cichlids have elongated bodies, rounded snouts, and narrow mouths.
+Their teeth are incisor-like and closely spaced, which makes them excellent at scraping algae from rocks.

-When it comes to the colour of these fish, males have a much different appearance than females.
-The male's back is a golden yellow to a light yellow, and the rest of the body is black.
-They have a slightly transparent yellow dorsal fin with black specks that form almost a horizontal line through the top.
-They also display a thin yellow line edged in neon blue that runs horizontally through the middle of the body, starting from behind the gill area to the caudal fin.
-In addition, their tail fin is black with yellow at the outside edge, and the pelvic and anal fins are black with neon blue trimming.
+Males of these fish have a different appearance than females regarding colour.
+A male's back is golden to light yellow, and the rest of his body is dark.
+Furthermore, they have a yellow dorsal fin that is slightly transparent, with black specks forming an almost horizontal line.
+In addition, a thin yellow line outlined in neon blue runs horizontally down the body's centre, beginning behind the gills and ending at the caudal fin.
+Furthermore, their caudal fin is black with a yellow fringe, and their pelvic and anal fins are dark with a neon blue edge.

-In contrast, the females are golden in colour with a black dorsal fin edged in gold.
-Their back is black, and the remainder of their body is golden.
-They display a whiteish-blue-trimmed black line that runs horizontally through the middle of the body from behind the eye to the caudal fin.
-Their tail fin is white with black spots on the upper part, and the bottom is golden.
+The females, on the other hand, are golden in colour, with a black dorsal fin edged in gold.
+Their backs are black, and the rest of their bodies are golden.
+The caudal fin is trimmed with a whiteish-blue line running horizontally through the middle of the body.
+They have a white tail fin with black spots on the upper part and a golden tail fin on the bottom.
 The rest of the fins are also golden.

 |Scientific Name||Melanochromis auratus|